Account verification: Behavioral verification

+Behavioral verification processes can flag accounts as suspicious, exonerate accounts, or offer corroborating evidence for account verification.

 Bank account verification

 Identity verification is required to establish bank accounts and other financial accounts in many jurisdictions.
 Verifying identity in the financial sector is often required by regulation such as Know Your Customer or Customer Identification Program.
 Accordingly, bank accounts can be of use as corroborating evidence when performing account verification.

 Bank account information can be provided when creating or verifying an account or when making a purchase.

 Postal address verification

 Postal address information can be provided when creating or verifying an account or when making and subsequently shipping a purchase.
 A hyperlink or code can be sent to a user by mail, recipients entering it on a website verifying their postal address.

 Telephone number verification

 A telephone number can be provided when creating or verifying an account or added to an account to obtain a set of features.
 During the process of verifying a telephone number, a confirmation code is sent to a phone number specified by a user, for example in an SMS message sent to a mobile phone.
 As the user receives the code sent, they can enter it on the website to confirm their receipt.